pacav69/sswpidocs/docs/usermanual.md

 Using the Context Menu (on the Item List) you are able to save or load a preset selection of Items, and pick from several hide/show options.
 The context menu also has other tools to help with common tasks.

+## Selections
-Select All	-Selects all the Items on the visible list.
+* Select All	-Selects all the Items on the visible list.
-Select None	-Un-Selects all the Items on the visible list.
+* Select None	-Un-Selects all the Items on the visible list.
-Invert Selection 	-Un-Selects the Selected and Selects the Un-Selected Items on the visible list.
+* Invert Selection 	-Un-Selects the Selected and Selects the Un-Selected Items on the visible list.

-Select ssApps	 -Selects all the ssApps Items on the visible list.
+* Select ssApps	 -Selects all the ssApps Items on the visible list.
-Select ppApps	 -Selects all the ppApps Items on the visible list.
+* Select ppApps	 -Selects all the ppApps Items on the visible list.
-Select ppGames	-Selects all the ppGames Items on the visible list.
+* Select ppGames	-Selects all the ppGames Items on the visible list.

-Un-Select ssApps	-Un-Selects all the ssApps Items on the visible list.
+* Un-Select ssApps	-Un-Selects all the ssApps Items on the visible list.
-Un-Select ppApps	-Un-Selects all the ppApps Items on the visible list.
+* Un-Select ppApps	-Un-Selects all the ppApps Items on the visible list.
-Un-Select ppGames	-Un-Selects all the ppGames Items on the visible list.
+* Un-Select ppGames	-Un-Selects all the ppGames Items on the visible list.

 Figure 9